 Do this for both sides of the flange.

-STEP 4: Sit Your New Toilet Down Now!
+STEP 4: Set Your New Toilet Down In Place

-Now it’s time to actually sit your toilet down!
+Now it’s time to actually install your toilet by sitting it down!

 When Lifting The Toilet